X-Men and the ClanDestine #1 (October 1996)

 The comic is set during the time when Wolverine’s claws were made of bone and were still somehow able to cut things – it was a stupid time.

-I do like the busy double cover (I wish I had a bigger scanner – my Photoshop skills aren’t good enough, I’m afraid), with the classic ‘splayed legs’ of Alan Davis’ acrobatic characters and the double fingers.
+I do like the busy double cover, with the classic ‘splayed legs’ of Alan Davis’ acrobatic characters and the double fingers.
 This sets out the stall from the start – old-school, fun superhero comic books with lots of action.

 The story is titled: ‘Dreams of Darkest Destiny’ – he loves alliteration more than I do.
 Xavier, in his youth, comes across Gracie and Cuckoo fighting an ancient evil (a Synraith); he helps them but is made to forget … until now.
 Back in the present, Davis introduces us to the X-Men by having a quick demo of their powers on Sam ‘Cannonball’ Guthrie – this team is Scott, Jean, Hank, Bobby and Warren (in the post-Apocalypse incarnation).

 Meanwhile, in Venezuela, Gracie Gamble is leading a dig.
 She displays her powers and instantly makes those on her team who witness it forget (quite cavalier about her abilities) and finds the ruins with hieroglyphs that say ‘The end of the world is nigh’.